wso2/docs-choreo-dev/en/pe-docs/docs/manage-databases-and-caches/choreo-managed-mysql-databases.md

 7. Select the service plan.
   - Service plans vary in the dedicated CPU, memory (RAM), storage space allocated for your database, the backup retention periods, and high-availability configurations for production use cases.

+!!!
+Note -
+      Once the database is created, you can add it to the marketplace so developers can discover these databases and use them in their applications.
+For more details, see [Add Choreo-Managed Databases and Caches to the Marketplace.](../add-choreo-managed-databases-and-caches-to-the-marketplace)

 ## Connect to your Choreo-managed MySQL database

 To connect to your Choreo-managed MySQL database, consider the following guidelines:

+- MySQL databases accept traffic from the internet by default.
+You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.

 - You can use any MySQL driver, ORM, or supported generic SQL library (may depend on the programming language) to connect to the database.
 - You can find the connection parameters in the **Overview** section in the Choreo Console under the relevant database.
-- MySQL databases accept traffic from the internet by default.
-You can restrict access to specific IP addresses and CIDR blocks under **Advanced Settings**.

 ## High Availability and Automatic Backups